Heterogeneities in Quantum Materials

 Studies the effects of compositional and structural heterogeneities on quantum behaviors of fundamental energy carriers and seeks to reveal quantum interactions at the heterogeneities.

-Aim 1 - Reveal the Quantum Structure of Heterogeneities: new approaches to measure and correlate atomistic structure with associated electronic, magnetic, and optical properties.
+- Reveal the Structure of Heterogeneities: New approaches to reveal the structural, electronic, magnetic, vibrational, and optical degrees of freedom of heterogeneities.

-Aim 2 - Understand the Effect of Heterogeneities: degrees of freedom that lead to the coherence and entanglement of quantum states.
+- Understand the Effect of Heterogeneities: Correlations of coherence, topology, and entanglement of quantum states with heterogeneities.

-This research theme builds directly on expertise in atomic level control and understanding of materials, including the characterization of heterogeneities in low dimensional materials, through innovative development and utilization of scanning probe and electron microscopy and spectroscopy, combined with first-principles calculations.
-These aims motivate key directions to other CNMS Themes, “Directed Nanoscale Transformations” and “Hierarchical Assembly”, driving the development of materials and heterostructures with precisely controlled defects and interfaces in order to test theoretical predictions relating atomistic structure with function.
-These aims also provide the electronic behavior information of materials, particularly where defects and interfaces play a key role, that are required to understand the goals of CNMS Theme “Hysteretic Materials” that is devoted to understanding and isolating the roles of coupled degrees of freedom in nanomaterials.
-With this assistance, the Heterogeneities in Quantum Materials (HQM) theme will extend beyond our current understanding of “ideal” materials and provide the critical knowledge needed to control the coupling of electron and spin interactions in materials to create the designer quantum states that will be the foundations of quantum information science.
-In turn, the users at CNMS will be able to take advantage of the proposed developments in the experimental and theoretical capabilities to synthesize and study the quantum materials of their choice, correlating atomic-scale structural information with the quantitative microscopic characterization of the electronic and magnetic structures of defects, and the emergent functionality characterized with quantum optical and electronic spectroscopy.
+This research theme builds directly on expertise in atomic level control and understanding of materials, including the characterization of heterogeneities in low-dimensional (LD) materials through innovative development and utilization of scanning probe and electron microscopy and spectroscopy (such as spin-polarized STM, atomic-resolution 4-probe STM, MAC-STEM, low-frequency Raman and ultra-fast laser spectroscopy) combined with first-principles calculations.
+These aims motivate key directions in other CNMS themes, DNT and HCMC, driving the development of materials and heterostructures with precisely controlled defects and interfaces in order to test theoretical predictions relating atomistic structure with function.
+These aims also provide information on electronic behavior to understand MN, where defects and interfaces play a key role.
+With this assistance, the HQM theme will extend beyond our current understanding of “ideal” materials and provide the critical knowledge needed to control the coupling of electron, spin, and photon interactions in materials to create the designer quantum states that will be the foundations of QIS.